 I received my undergraduate degree in psychology and computer science from the College of William & Mary in Williamsburg, VA, USA where I did my senior thesis on eye movements while zoning out during reading.
 I am also a proud graduate of the Thomas Jefferson High School for Science and Technology in Alexandria, VA, USA.

 When I am not in the office, I can be found reintroducing myself to the DC metro area or engaging in one of my hobbies—technology and digital media, photography, music (piano, tuba, Spotify), supporting local business, or biking around town.
+On Thursdays, find me at DC's Community Club tutoring program.
 I'm also an avid fan of the St. Louis Cardinals.